 Two more technologies that are creating waves are Big Data and Data Analytics.
-The whole process and transaction from purchase order to delivery and from quote to receipt is recorded, generating a huge amount of data.
-This data provides wonderful insights and patterns for decision making using data analytics.
+The whole process and transaction from purchase order to delivery and from quote to receipt are recorded, generating a huge amount of data.
+This data provides wonderful insights and patterns for decision-making using data analytics.
 These insights help in further optimisation of cost and increased efficiency in operations.

 What do you get using modern technologies:

-Best of worlds, market place and owned fleet: Whether its own fleets or leased vehicles from the market, freight forwarder and logistics companies will face many challenges, but with the tech platform, it connects both the models, and sets unique solutions for maximizing the overall opportunities and lessening the challenges for both the customer and provider.
+Best of worlds, market place and owned fleet: Whether its own fleets or leased vehicles from the market, freight forwarders and logistics companies will face many challenges, but the tech platform, it connects both the models and sets unique solutions for maximizing the overall opportunities and lessening the challenges for both the customer and provider.

 The SaaS model with benefits: With the SaaS model, it is easy to bring together various segments into one platform that can help channel the demands created at one point to match the supply created at the other point.
 For example, the platform created using SaaS can help small and medium transporters as well as cater to managed services at the same time.

-The new technologies advent does not stop here; the possibilities are huge when played with them in the accurate manner and 20Cube Logistics has left no stone unturned to utilise it to maximum potential.
+The new technologies’ advent does not stop here; the possibilities are huge when playing with them in an accurate manner and 20Cube Logistics has left no stone unturned to utilise it to maximum potential.